Balancing Value Underestimation and Overestimation with Realistic Actor-Critic: Visualisations of learned temperatures

-{\bf learned temperatures}.
-The Figure~\ref{temp_Visualisations} shows the visualization of learned temperatures concerning different $\beta$ during training.
-The figure demonstrates that learned temperatures are quite different.
-It is challenging to consider the temperature of different $\beta$ with a single temperature.
+The figure \ref{temp_Visualisations} shows the visualization of learned temperatures with respect to different $\beta$ during training.
+The figure demonstrates that learned temperatures are quite different, it is difficult to take into account the temperature of different $\beta$ with a single temperature.

-{\bf Performance of various value confidence bounds}.
-The Figure~\ref{other_all_beta} shows the performance of various value confidence bounds for different $\beta$ for RAC-SAC on Half-Cheetah.